sonole/Dynamic-Marketplace/README.md

 <div>
   <h1>Dynamic Marketplace</h1>
-  <p>Example of marketplace using MongoDB and HTML, CSS, Bootstrap, JavaScript, jQuery, AngularJS, PHP</p>
+  <p>Example of marketplace using MongoDB and HTML, CSS, Bootstrap, JavaScript, jQuery, AngularJS, PHP<br>In this marketplace you can explore and buy products from partner stores!</p>
-  <p>As admin you can add/edit products, stores</p>
-  <p>As user you can register, add products to cart from many stores, order, comment on products and see order history</p>
+  <p>As <strong>admin</strong> you can add/edit products, stores<br>As <strong>user</strong>  you can register, add products to cart from many stores, order, comment on products and see order history.</p>
 </div>
 <br><hr><br>